WICG/WebApiDevice/README.md

 ```

 ### Attention!
-* Device attributes API is unavailable if the current user is unaffiliated (i.e. the account enrolled into the device and session don't have the same domain).
+* Device attributes API is unavailable if the current user is not managed or affiliated.
+(In Chrome, `affiliated` means that device administrator account and current user account share the same domain.)
-* Device attributes API is unavailable if the current application is not managed.
+* Device attributes API is unavailable if the current web application is not managed.
 * Device attributes API is unavailable in the Incognito mode.